To provide workshop space for local artists and crafters in an inspiring environment embraced by collaboration and camaraderie among the tenants.

 Fulton Crossing Artisan Center is a place that is truly like no other.
-With 23 studios and two warehouses, Fulton Crossing holds not only fine art but much more.
-Some studios hold artists working away in fabric and glass blowing and making cabinetry in a wood workshop while other studios are home to jewelry makers, painters and other creatives.
-One warehouse houses mid-century furniture — unique pieces that are handpicked by Janakos and Company.
+With 16 artist studios, 8 workshops and two warehouses, including artists and makers working away in paint, fabric, glass, leather, ceramic, wood, flowers, jewelry and large warehouse with mid-century furniture — unique pieces that are handpicked by Janakos and Company.

 Fulton Crossing's building dates to the 1800s when it originally served as a fruit and vegetable packing plant.
 Throughout the years the building took on many roles, including a winery, turkey slaughterhouse, housing for circus animals, farmer’s market, and chicken-processing plant.

 But not all was lost.
 In 2010, a vision to restore the building's unique history and charm was born.
-Through intensive labor that spanned the course of several years, the warehouse was refurbished into a gallery space where artists of Sonoma County could showcase their work.
-Now, Fulton Crossing Gallery is proud of its journey and what it has become.
-Rooms that were once used for destruction are now used for the creation of one-of-a-kind art.
+Through intensive labor that spanned the course of several years, the warehouse was transformed into an artisan center space where artists of Sonoma County could showcase their work.
+Now, Fulton Crossing is proud of its journey and what it has become.
+Rooms that were once used for destruction are now used as workshops for the creation of one-of-a-kind art.

 Local art galleries reopen with limited hours , others still waiting to reopen